 7 PUBLIC HEARING welcome in Kiryas Joel as a resident.
 Even as a 2 visitor I am told by a sign at the entrance how 3 to dress, who to talk to and who not to touch.
-These signs say to me go away, you're not wanted 5 here.
-There are many Hasidim living outside the 6 7 confines of Kiryas Joel but I know of no one living within KJ who is not Hasidic.
-8 9 discrimination.
-That infringes on my right to live where I want and practice my moral 10 11 principles as I see fit.
-12 Finally, as I understand the Constitution 13 of the U.S. and New York State, no government 14 shall establish or favor one religion over 15 another or none at all.
-The protection of 16 people's rights to worship as they wish does not 17 mean that the rest of the community has to give 18 up their own rights.
-We too are meant to be free to live in an area we have chosen with a strong 19 20 public school system and a great diversity --MR. WELLS: Time is up.
-21 MR. STEPINOFF: -- a healthy environment.
-22 23 It is not anti-Semitism that inspires my 24 opposition to the annexation --25 SUPERVISOR DOLES: Time is up.
-Thank you
+4 These signs say to me go away, you're not wanted 5 There are many Hasidim living outside the 6 7 confines of Kiryas Joel but I know of no one living within KJ who is not Hasidic.
+8 That is That infringes on my right to 9 discrimination. live where I want and practice my moral 10 principles as I see fit.
+11 Finally, as I understand the Constitution 12 of the U.S. and New York State, no government 13 shall establish or favor one religion over 14 15 another or none at all.
+The protection of people's rights to worship as they wish does not 16 mean that the rest of the community has to give 17 up their own rights.
+We too are meant to be free 18 19 to live in an area we have chosen with a strong public school system and a great diversity --20 21 MR. WELLS: Time is up.
+MR. STEPINOFF: -- a healthy environment.
+22 23 It is not anti-Semitism that inspires my 24 opposition to the annexation --

+Time is up.